 Rome: One of the most amazing places in the world to visit with kids.
 A warm people, wonderful cuisine, and a rich history, plus tons of gelato and fun.
 If there is one place you should visit with children in tow, this is the city!

 This post has taken me a while to write.
 The biggest reason is I have a huge love for Rome, and I just didn’t think I could do it justice in a post.
 I didn’t know how to write it.
 I wasn’t sure if I should just share the amazing time we had, with the friendly and loving people who showered my kids with attention, or the amazing historic sites, the world-class art, etc. or the food, oh goodness, the food!
 Or, if I should give you guys some good ideas for how to go there and enjoy it.
 But here’s the things, you don’t really need me to do that.
 You can find information on what there is to do in Rome, and how to have fun there with kids.
-So instead, I am going to share the things we loved, and how we made the most of our week there, and enjoyed the beautiful vibrant city on a not so vibrant budget.
+So instead, I am going to share the things we loved, and how we made the most of our week there, and enjoyed the beautiful vibrant city on a not so vibrant budget and I am calling it Rome with Kids.
 So excuse me while I gush, there is just something about Rome that I love.
 It has a piece of my heart.

 When we first got to Rome, I could not wait to show my kids this city I had been talking about for years.
 I had already been to Rome twice before, and while I try not to visit the same place often since the world is so big and I want to see it all, I will always go back to Rome.
 But despite visiting before, this time would prove to be unique, because this time, I had my four lovely children in tow, and my sister-in-law as well.
 I knew I would be approaching the city a little differently this trip.
 No whirlwind tours, or packed days.
 I knew I would need to take it at a pace that would work for a 12 year old, as well as a 4 year old.